Welcome to City of Ames

 WE'RE TURNING YOUR GARBAGE / REFUSE INTO ENERGY!

-The Arnold O. Chantland Resource Recovery Plant (RRP) was the first municipally operated waste-to-energy facility in the nation and was built in 1975.
+The Arnold O. Chantland Resource Recovery Plant (RRP) was the first municipally owned and operated waste-to-energy facility in the nation and opened for business in 1975.
 The plant receives garbage/refuse from Ames and the surrounding communities in Story County.
 Private contractors are available to haul garbage/refuse, but citizens can also do it themselves.

 We are a plant that recovers reusable metals and garbage/refuse.
-We recycle everything we can.
-The metal is extracted by magnets and sold to a scrap dealer for recycling.
+Both ferrous and non-ferrous metal is extracted by magnets and sold to a scrap dealer for recycling.
 The rest of the garbage/refuse is shredded by machines and falls into two categories:

 The burnable portion of the garbage/refuse becomes Refuse Derived Fuel, or RDF, which is piped to the City's power plant.
-It is used as a RENEWABLE, LOCAL, SUSTAINABLE supplemental fuel in the natural gas boilers to generate electricity.
+It is used as a RESPONSIBLE, SUSTAINABLE, and LOCAL supplemental fuel in the natural gas boilers to generate electricity.
 This way we help to conserve precious fossil fuels.

 The City is permitted by the Iowa DNR to operate its power plant.
 This permit regulates the type and amount of fuel it can burn.
 Under natural gas, the permit allows the City to burn RDF up to 30% by weight.
 We start by choosing a good RDF to gas ratio to produce a good, stable burn.
 If we approach this weight limit, we add natural gas to the fuel mix to reduce RDF/natural gas ratio until we hit a similar physical constraint as seen with coal (physically the boiler cannot handle much more than the 30% by weight due to the size of the RDF, grate floor space, and stability of the burn due to the variability of the RDF).